M1128 mobile gun system: Further development and initial production

-On February 2008, the Pentagon approved full-rate production of the MGS after a Defense Acquisition Review.
-The Army chose to defer production of new vehicles while it waited to validate fixes made to the MGS.
+In February 2008, the Pentagon approved full-rate production of the MGS after a Defense Acquisition Review.
+The Army chose to defer full-rate production while it waited to validate fixes made to the MGS.
+The Army deferred full-rate production in 2010.

 In 2010, GDLS began incorporating explosive reactive armor on MGS production units.

-Full-rate production was indefinitely deferred in 2012.

-In late 2013, the U.S. Army began seeking to reintroduce an airdroppable mobile airborne protected firepower platform to provide fire support for air assault forces, a capability that had been absent since the retirement of the M551 Sheridan in 1997.
+In late 2013, the U.S. Army began seeking to reintroduce an airdroppable mobile airborne protected firepower platform to provide fire support for air assault forces, a capability that had been absent since the retirement of the Sheridan in 1997.
 General Dynamics initially considered modifying the wheeled Stryker MGS to meet the Mobile Protected Firepower (MPF) program requirement, but the company instead entered a variant of the Griffin light tank.

-As of May 2016, 3 Mobile Gun Systems had been written off during combat operations out of 142 produced.
+As of May 2016, 3 mobile gun systems had been written off during combat operations out of 142 produced.

 Retirement

-In May 2021, the Army announced they would divest all Mobile Gun Systems by the end of 2022.
-The decision was made following an analysis that found its autoloader had become expensive to maintain and that the M1128 had not been upgraded with a Double V-Hull.
-It was more efficient to eliminate the platform and focus on firepower improvements such as equipping Strykers with 30 mm cannons and CROWS-J mounts, providing better distributed lethality capabilities that will not be lost from removing the MGS.
+In May 2021, the Army announced they would divest all mobile gun systems by the end of 2022.
+The decision was made following an analysis that found its autoloader had become expensive to maintain and that the M1128 had not been upgraded with a double V-hull.
+It was more efficient to eliminate the platform and focus on firepower improvements such as equipping Strykers with 30 mm cannons (M1296 Dragoon) and CROWS-J mounts, providing better distributed lethality capabilities that will not be lost from removing the MGS.

 Foreign interest

 Canada had liquidated about half of its fleet of Leopard 1 main battle tanks in the early 2000s.
-The Canadian Army planned to replace the MBTs with 66 Mobile Gun Systems.
-However in 2007, the Canadian Army reversed itself and decided instead to procure Leopard 2s.
+The Canadian Army planned to replace the MBTs with 66 mobile gun systems.
+However in 2007, the Canadian Army reversed itself and decided instead to procure Leopard 2.

 Combat use

-The Mobile Gun System saw service in the Iraq War and the War in Afghanistan.
+The Stryker mobile gun system saw service in the Iraq War and the War in Afghanistan.

 Design

 Armor and protection

-The MGS has integral all-around armor protection against 14.5 mm AP rounds.
+The MGS has integral all-around armor protection against 14.5×114mm AP rounds.

 The MGS commander and gunner are located in the turret basket, which provides the crew some separation from the ammunition in the event of an explosion.
 According to a Government Accounting Office report released in May 2001, the Army had expressed doubt that this arrangement would provide "any protection from secondary explosions and fires from the main gun ammunition."